asreview/asreview/docs/source/plugins/covid19.rst

 For many questions from medical doctors, journalists, policy makers the scientific literature on COVID-19 needs to be checked in a systematic way to avoid biased decision-making.
 For example, to develop evidence-based medical guidelines to transparently support medical doctors.
 Medical guidelines rely on comprehensive systematic reviews.
 Such reviews entail several explicit and reproducible steps, including identifying all likely relevant papers in a standardized way, extracting data from eligible studies, and synthesizing the results into medical guidelines.
-They need to scan hundreds, or even thousands of COVID-19 related studies, by hand to find relevant papers to include in their overview.
-This is error prone and extremely time intensive; time we do not have right now!
+One might need to manually scan hundreds, or even thousands of COVID-19 related studies.
+This process is error prone and extremely time consuming; time we do not have right now!

 The software relies on :doc:`Active learning <../guides/activelearning>` which denotes the scenario in which the reviewer is labeling data that are presented by a machine learning model.
 The machine learns from the reviewers’ decisions and uses this knowledge in selecting the reference that will be presented to the reviewer next.
-In this way, the COVID-19 related papers are presented ordered from most to least relevant based on the input from the user.
+In this way, the COVID-19 related papers are presented in an orderly manner, that is from most to least relevant based on the input from the user.
 The goal of the software is to help scholars and practitioners to get an overview of the most relevant papers for their work as efficiently as possible, while being transparent in the process.